OmarKimo/Sending-Secure-E-mails-using-PGP-Protocol/README.md

+# Sending Secure E-mails using PGP protocol
-## The Detailed Steps of the PGP protocol are as follows:
+### The Detailed Steps of the protocol are as follows:
 - Suppose Alice wants to send a secure e-mail to Bob, she should do the following steps:
 1. Generate a random session key Ks and encrypt it using Bob’s public key using RSA algorithm.
 2. Encrypt the plain text e-mail using DES with the session key Ks generated in step (1).